hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 The following terms are used in this HIPE with the following meanings:

 - Domain - a set of Agents collaborating on behalf of an Identity
-  - It's assumed that the Agents of a Domain were developed by a single vendor and so may have implementation-specific mechanisms for tracking extra information one another.
+  - It's assumed that the Agents of a Domain were developed by a single vendor and so MAY have implementation-specific mechanisms for tracking extra information one another.
   - An example of two Domains is provided in the image below.
-- App Agents - the Agents involved in sending (creating) and receiving (processing) an Agent Message
+- Edge Agents - the Agents involved in sending (creating) and receiving (processing) an Agent Message
   - Sender - the Agent sending an Agent Message
   - Receiver - the Agent receiving an Agent Message
-  - **Note**: A message may pass through many Agents between the Sender and Receiver
+  - **Note**: A message MAY pass through many Agents between the Sender and Receiver
-- Domain Endpoint - a shared physical endpoint for messages into domains
+- Domain Endpoint - a physical endpoint for messages into domains that MUST be assumed to be shared across many Identities
   - Shared by many identities (e.g. https://endpoint.agentsRus.com)
   - Agency - the handler for messages sent to the Domain Endpoint.
-- Routing Agent - the single identity-controlled entry point for a Domain per relationship
+- Routing Agent - the single identity-controlled entry point for a Domain per relationship (DID)
-  - A message delivered to a Domain Endpoint is **always** passed directly to the Routing Agent for a Domain
+  - A message addressed to a DID and delivered to a Domain Endpoint is passed directly to the Routing Agent for that DID
 - DID - reference to the literal Decentralized ID text
   - e.g. did:sov:1234abcd
-- DID#key - reference to the DID appended with "#" and a specific key from the DIDDoc
+- DID#keyname - reference to the DID appended with "#" and a specific key from the DIDDoc
   - e.g. did:sov:1234abcd#1 references key "1" of the "did:sov:1234abcd" DIDDoc.
-  - **Note**: The #key is NOT the actual Public Key - it's a reference to an entry in the DIDDoc that contains the Public Key.
+  - **Note**: The #keyname is NOT the actual Public Key - it's a reference to an entry in the DIDDoc that contains the Public Key.

 #### DIDDoc